fosslight/en/demo/README.md

 permalink: /demo/
 ---

-## FOSSLight System
+## FOSSLight Demo

-You can experience the FOSSLight System through the [Demo site](https://demo.fosslight.org/).
+You can experience the FOSSLight through the [Demo site](https://demo.fosslight.org/).
-Please visit the Demo site and try out the many features of the FOSSLight System for yourself!
+Please visit the Demo site and try out the many features of the FOSSLight for yourself!

 ### 0) Demo URL